 Surveys have shown that facilities maintenance spending has begun to shift towards vendors capable of implementing a comprehensive series of services within their vertical offering, such as deep carpet extraction, floor stripping, and finishing, as well as green cleaning.

-The same survey showed an increased focus on security practices–meaning the custodial staff is uniformed and wearing identification information.
+The same survey showed an increased focus on security practices--meaning the custodial staff is attired in identifiable uniforms and wearing identification information or badges.

 In any economy, businesses will spend money on consistent quality of service delivery.

 Customer service ranks as the #1 factor influencing how much a consumer trusts a company.

 In another survey, 92% of companies reported a decline in customer satisfaction, with consumers most disappointed by inconsistent service.

 For facilities executives, when it comes to cleaning services, quality of service delivery is often calculated by the volume of tenant complaints.